Date When Celebrated: Always on June 19 th

 The formal end of slavery was marked by the passing of the 13th amendment of the constitution.

-Ecards We've got you covered with free Ecards for Juneteenth and just about any other holiday, occasion, event, or no event at all!
+Ecards We've got you covered with free daily Ecards for Juneteenth and just about any other holiday, occasion, observance, or just for the fun of it!

 What happened on this Day?
 This Day in History